asmster666/showcase/README.md

 ### Hello everyone👋
 I am frontend developer from Russia

-- 😎 Working on interesting fullstack projects using NextJS and Typescript
+- 😎 Working on interesting fullstack projects using ReactJS and Typescript
 - ☘️ Learn React in depth
 - 👽 Personally interested at cyber security
 <br/>